hahahakeebs/le-broke-swiss-cheesed/README.md

+I saw this and said, wow, it'd be really nice with more holes.

+none of this is tested, yolo this to jlc at your own risk.
+I'm not responsible for you burning six dollars.

 silly wacky split-but-not-split adaptation of le chiffre.

-mx and choc v1 support
-2u or 2x 1u bottom row support

 ez to assemble, reversible pcb, face down n!n/pro micro (zmk only!!), requires diodes and 2 6x6 buttons.